lupyuen/lupyuen.github.io/src/lorawan3.md

     Check the next section for troubleshooting tips.

-1. Our LoRaWAN Test App continues to __transmit data packets__.
+1. Our LoRaWAN Test App continues to __transmit Data Packets__.
 But we'll cover this later...

     ```text
     PrepareTxFrame: Transmit to LoRaWAN: Hi NuttX (9 bytes)